Soccer-Haaland and De Bruyne propel Manchester City past Brighton | Sports-Games

 The Norwegian striker outmuscled Webster and then walked the ball into the net, grabbing his 21st goal of the season in all competitions after failing to score for the first time in 11 matches in last week's 1-0 defeat away to Liverpool.
 Brighton continued to play well but were pegged back again when referee Craig Pawson was advised by the video assistant referee to review the tackle by Dunk on Silva, having initially allowed play to continue.

-Haaland made no mistake to tot up his 22nd goal of the campaign which was also City's 600th Premier League strike under Pep Guardiola, who became the third manager to reach the milestone after Alex Ferguson with Manchester United and Arsene Wenger with Arsenal.
+Haaland made no mistake to tot up his 22nd goal of the campaign which was also City's 600th Premier League strike under Guardiola.
+"We played a good game against one of the most important teams in the Premier League, Europe and the world -- but we lost," said Brighton coach De Zerbi.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)